gracelang/language/standardPrelude/standard.md

 ## Dictionary

-The type `Dictionary⟦K, T⟧` describes objects that are mappings from *keys* of type `K` to *values* of type `T`.
+The type `Dictionary⟦K, T⟧` describes an object that is a mappings from *keys* of type `K` to *values* of type `T`.
 Like sets and sequences, dictionary objects can be constructed using the class `dictionary`, but the argument to `dictionary` must be of type `Collection⟦Binding⟧`.
 This